microsoft/iot-curriculum/labs/ai-edge/vision/manufacturing-part-check/steps/image-capture.md

 In this step you set up the ESP-EYE to share images via a web server.

-In the [next step](./build-image-classifier.md) you will build an image classifier using Azure Custom Vision
+In the [next step](./build-image-classifier.md) you will build an image classifier using Azure Custom Vision.